Invisible churches: Plantation churches

 Scholars also call invisible churches "plantation churches" because they started during the time of slavery on plantations.
-Many of these churches were not in buildings but in the woods and were called brush arbors or hush arbors because enslaved and free people had to hush or quiet their church services in nature.
+Many of these churches were not in buildings but in the woods and were called brush arbors or hush harbors because enslaved and free people had to hush or quiet their church services in nature.
 Enslaved people suffered punishments if they were caught in a hush harbor meeting.
 Slaveholders were confident that they would compare treatment, working conditions, and punishments, leaving them worried about revolts and riots.
 African American churches taught that all people were equal in God's eyes.
 Instead the African American church focused on the message of equality and hopes for a better future.
 African-American spirituals (Negro Spirituals) were created in invisible and non-invisible Black churches.
 The hymns melody and rhythms sounded similar to songs heard in West Africa.
-Enslaved and free blacks created their own words and tunes.
+Enslaved and free people created their own words and tunes.
 Their songs mentioned the hardships of slavery, and the hope of freedom from bondage.
 Spirituals during slavery are called Slave Shout Songs.
 These shout songs are sung today by Gullah Geechee people and other African-Americans in churches and praise houses.
 During slavery, these slave shout songs were coded messages that spoke of escape from slavery on the Underground Railroad.
 The songs were sung by enslaved African-American people in the fields on slave plantations to send coded messages to other slaves.
 When slaveholders heard their slaves singing in the fields, they did not know they were communicating messages of escape.
 The slave shout song, Walk, Believer, Walk, Daniel, discusses Daniel, a Biblical figure, in the song taking flight.
 This message of flight in the song is about escape from slavery.
 Harriet Tubman sung coded messages to her mother and other enslaved people in the field to let them know she was escaping on the Underground Railroad.
 Tubman sang: "I'm sorry I'm going to leave you, farewell, oh farewell; But I'll meet you in the morning, farewell, oh farewell, I'll meet you in the morning, I'm bound for the promised land, On the other side of Jordan, Bound for the Promised Land."

 Inside slave community churches, "The message of the Invisible Church was, however articulated, God wants you free!"

 The spiritual practices inside plantation churches (invisible churches) were African based.
-Enslaved and free blacks practiced the ring shout, spirit possession, ecstatic forms of worship, and Hoodoo.
+Enslaved and free African-Americans practiced the ring shout, spirit possession, ecstatic forms of worship, and Hoodoo.
 African-American root workers and conjurers identified as Christian and blended Hoodoo with Christianity.
 To conjure healing, spirits, and protection scriptures from the Bible and prayer was used alongside roots, herbs, and animal parts.
 William Edward Burghardt Du Bois (W. E. B. Du Bois) studied African-American churches in the early twentieth century.
 Du Bois asserts that the early years of the Black church during slavery on plantations was influenced by Voodooism.